FrancesCoronel/personal-website-v3/_posts/2015-05-20-bootcamp-me-attempting-to-crowd-source.md

 As of right now, there are exactly [165 distinct bootcamps](https://bit.ly/bootcamps-to-add "Bootcamp Directory") on the map, which is *pretty* awesome.
-I mean, it’s only been 3 years and there’s already so many!
+I mean, it's only been 3 years and there's already so many!
 Says a lot.

-It’s also really cool seeing where they are popping up, which is practically **everywhere**, but there are definitely some clusters here and there.
+It's also really cool seeing where they are popping up, which is practically **everywhere**, but there are definitely some clusters here and there.